araws/MonsterGame/README.md

                           the other one responsible for menu
                           and the other one responsible for the rest.

-- There are some methods should be extract from code.
+- There are some methods should be extract from the code.

 ## Build with